Frezeh/Github-Repo-Info/README.md

 ### Run test

-- Run `yarn jest` to test the application
+- Run `yarn test` to test the application